alucardthefish/CodeNowHere/README.md

     <img src="https://images2.imgbox.com/03/0a/D5blA5f4_o.jpg" />
 </p>

 CLI application to create almost any programming language files from your terminal!
-It's thought to use in any bash or shell, also in IDEs, text editors with console or terminal integrated.
+It has been developed to be used in any bash or shell, also in IDEs, text editors with console or terminal integrated.
 The app is developed in C++ and currently is made for Linux Systems.
 But, with your help and contribution we together could extend this to other type of systems.

 ## What is the idea?
 The idea is to develop a Command Line Interface program for allowing CLI lovers to create their favorites code files wherever directory they are.
 The file will be generated with a comment header which will contain information about the file and the client.
 For example, File Name, Date of Creation, Author, and a brief description.
 Although, depends on the type of language, it creates a trivial sample code like hello world in a main function or in a proper function.
 After that, you can open it with your favorite editor (i.e vi, vim, etc.).
 The CLI interface code relies on [docopt.cpp](https://github.com/docopt/docopt.cpp)  library for making easier the creation of command-line interfaces.